 And I turned to see the voice that spake with me.
 And being turned, I saw seven golden candlesticks; And in the midst of the seven candlesticks one like unto the Son of man…and he had in his hand seven stars; and out of his mouth went a sharp two-edged sword…The Revelation of St. John the Divine 1:12-16

 Somewhere along the line, Mary became conflated with the queen in Revelation and the stars increased to twelve…but I think it is possible that the whole theme of a woman raised up into the firmament as a star, a very Catholic concept, might…in Judaism…go back to John Hyrcanus’ mother…just a thought.
 I sure wish we knew her name.

 But Judas also seems to have begun or at least made popular, the belief in a bodily resurrection and rewards in heaven for those who died in the Holy War.
-Such a doctrine was helpful because the warriors knew they were on a suicide mission and most would be martyrs.
-While I Maccabees recorded the war from the warrior’s viewpoint, again, it is II Maccabees who adds a new dimension to the war…resurrection.
-Continue reading “A Widow with Seven Sons and the Resurrection”→
+Such a doctrine was helpful because the warriors knew they were on a suicide mission, and most would die.
+II Maccabees adds a new dimension to the war…resurrection. ￼ Continue reading “A Widow with Seven Sons and the Resurrection”→

 With Jeshua/Jesus son of Josedek and his new dynasty of High Priests in charge, we hear no more of strange women.
 But during the reign of Onias III, the fifteenth High Priest, it all came crashing down and for the same reason the House of David crashed: invasion.
 The Greek King Antiochus Epiphanes decided to conquer tiny Judah in the 160s B.C.
 The war is captured in The Books of the Maccabees in the Apocrypha and by Josephus using those books.